wombleton/gitlaw-nz/acts/C/Credit (Repossession) Act 1997.md

     Section 40(2)(d): amended, on 1 May 2002, by [section 11][85] of the Credit (Repossession) Amendment Act 1999 (1999 No 127).

-##### 41 Offences to be punishable on summary conviction

-*   (1) Every offence against this Act is punishable on summary conviction.
+##### 41 Time for filing charging document

-    (2) Notwithstanding anything in [section 14][102] of the Summary Proceedings Act 1957, any information in respect of any offence against this Act may be laid at any time within 2 years after the time when the matter of the information arose.
+*   Despite anything to the contrary in [section 25][103] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 2 years after the date on which the offence was committed.

-    Compare: 1971 No 147 s 49
+    Section 41: replaced, on 1 July 2013, by [section 413][91] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 42 No contracting out

 *   (1) The provisions of this Act have effect despite any provision to the contrary in any security agreement.

-    (2) [Section 56][103] of the Sale of Goods Act 1908 is to be read subject to the provisions of this section.
+    (2) [Section 56][104] of the Sale of Goods Act 1908 is to be read subject to the provisions of this section.

-    (3) Every creditor commits an offence against [section 13(i)][104] of the Fair Trading Act 1986 who purports to contract out of any provision of this Act.
+    (3) Every creditor commits an offence against [section 13(i)][105] of the Fair Trading Act 1986 who purports to contract out of any provision of this Act.

-    Section 42: substituted, on 1 May 2002, by [section 10][105] of the Credit (Repossession) Amendment Act 1999 (1999 No 127).
+    Section 42: substituted, on 1 May 2002, by [section 10][106] of the Credit (Repossession) Amendment Act 1999 (1999 No 127).

 ##### 43 Application of law relating to illegal contracts